martinpoljak/object-proxy/README.md

 where it's simply impractical to derive them.
 Provides four base proxy types.

+*In all examples, object instance proxying is used, but both class objects and object instances proxying are supported.
+Simply give object instance instead of class object to the constructor.
+Wrapped object instance will be returned.*

 ### Standard Proxy
 Works as intermediate layer between caller and called.
 Allows to invoke an handler both before method call and adjust its  arguments and after